 After the computer starts, you will probably see a login box, especially if your computer is connected to a network.
 This feature can be turned off if you are not part of a network, but most places today will require their employees to log in for control purposes.
-If there is no login box then you should be in Windows and ready to use the computer, so you can skip to the next step.
+The login screen might be some pictures to click the login, or boxes into which you type the login.
+If there is no login box then you should be logged in and ready to use the computer, so you can skip to the next step.